 Glimepiride / rosiglitazone Side Effects

 Not all side effects for glimepiride / rosiglitazone may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to glimepiride / rosiglitazone: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking glimepiride / rosiglitazone:More common
+You should check with your doctor immediately if any of these side effects occur when taking glimepiride / rosiglitazone:More common

 - Body aches or pain